-Your kids know you better than just about anyone else…If I really want to know the truth about something–I ask my teenagers…They are brutally honest.
+Your kids know you better than just about anyone else…If I really want to know the truth about something–I ask my adult kids…They are brutally honest.

 And it goes both ways.
-My teens know I will shoot them straight.
+My kids know I will shoot them straight.

-Parenting teens has been one of the hardest, heartbreaking, pull-me-to-my-knees and pray seasons of my life.
+Parenting teens (& now young adults) has been one of the hardest, heartbreaking, pull-me-to-my-knees and pray seasons of my life.
+Downright sanctifying.
 It has grown me as a person–I’m more humble, more empathetic, more patient, more open-minded…more reliant on God.

 It’s also been one of the most beautiful and rewarding seasons…All the years of sowing love have brought a harvest of friendship.

 And you get to see the amazing adults they’re becoming and glimpses of God’s special plans for their lives…Just buckle up.

 8. Don’t Give Empty Threats

 If you have no intention of following through with a consequence or choice–do NOT throw it out there!

 So if your child is having a tantrum and you give them the choice to “stop or we’re leaving”…You better be prepared to pack up your bag and carry out your screaming child.
 If you aren’t going to leave–you need to think of something else.